seinecle/mk99/src/main/asciidoc/subdir/crms-in-the-age-of-data_temp_pdf.md

 //+
 - Ads are displayed across many channels (with https://en.wikipedia.org/wiki/Site_retargeting[retargeting])
 //+
-- Ads are personalized (started with Search Engine Advertising showing ads matching search queries, then cookies, then (see https://panopticlick.eff.org/[browser fingerprinting]) and https://www.theguardian.com/technology/2017/jul/03/facebook-track-browsing-history-california-lawsuit[other tracking techniques])
+- Ads are personalized.
+It started with Search Engine Advertising showing ads matching search queries.
+Then cookies tracking your web browsing history appeared, sending this personal information to ad agencies which in turn can serve ads tuned to your browsing behavior.
+After this, "browser finger printing" is a technique which enables a given ad agency tracking web visitors, not based on info recorded in cookies, but leveraging the fact that each web browser is slightly different - like a finger print (see the tool by https://panopticlick.eff.org/[the Electronic Frontier Foundation] or https://privacy.net/analyzer/[this other privacy analyzer] to have a demonstration on your own browser).
+The list of tracking techniques is endless, see for example the technique used by Facebook https://www.theguardian.com/technology/2017/jul/03/facebook-track-browsing-history-california-lawsuit[to track your browsing behavior outside of Facebook].

 == 4.
 Consequence of this digital transformation: the customer relationship and CRMs have evolved